systeminit/si/DEV_DOCS.md

 2. Put `src/lib.rs` with your code.
 3. Add your library to the top-level `Cargo.toml` inside `[workspace] members = ...`.
-4. Run `cargo check --all-targets --all-features` to get your library added to the top level `Cargo.lock`.
+4. Run `cargo check --all-targets --all-features --workspace` to get your library added to the top level `Cargo.lock`.

 > [!NOTE]
 > If your library adds, removes or modifies a third party crate, you may need to sync `buck2` deps.